 Victoria Brambini BA (Hons) MRICS

-Victoria is a Charterd Surveyor and Managing Director at Perfect Circle, a property, construction and infrastructure consultancy formed as a joint venture to deliver consultancy services to the public sector via Scape Group's Built Environment Consultancy Services (BECS) framework.
+Victoria is a Chartered Surveyor and Managing Director at Perfect Circle, a property, construction and infrastructure consultancy formed as a joint venture to deliver consultancy services to the public sector via Scape Group's Built Environment Consultancy Services (BECS) framework.
 Leading and expanding the business, she is an advocate of social value driving the use of SMEs in the supply chain, working with local businesses to make greater contributions to government targets.

 Prior to joining Perfect Circle in January 2019, as MD at Scape Procure she specialised in driving collaboration and creating value through working with industry leading contractors to deliver projects for the public sector.
 Having worked in local government for 18 years, Victoria excels in project and team leadership with a broad experience of built enviornment and public service teams, building on her technical foundation of architecture and estate management.